Mar 23, 2020 Jambo

 • No complicated and messy installations.

-• Responsive design enables a great experience on tablets and mobile phones, in addition to desktops and laptops.
+• Responsive design enables a great experience on tablets, mobile phones, desktops, and laptops.

 • Use voice-to-text to capture engagements effortlessly.